Waldo CLI

 Windows

-To install Waldo CLI, simply navigate to the latest release and download the appropriate waldo
+To install Waldo CLI, simply navigate to the latest release, download the appropriate waldo

 executable for your machine (either waldo-windows-x86_64.exe